Statistical Inference for inter-arrival times of extreme events in bursty time series: Discussion Conclusion

+The Mittag-Leffler distribution captures both phenomena, due to its heavy tail as well as its stretched exponential (peaked) asymptotics for small times.
+It generalizes the exponential distribution, and in the solar flare data example, this generalization is warranted, because the likelihood-ratio test is strongly significant.

-When we introduced the CTRE model, we assumed that all events are i.i.d.
+When we introduced the CTRE model, we assumed that all events are iid.
 This assumption is likely sufficient but not necessary for our limit theorem to hold.
-Moreover, any data below a (minimum) threshold \(\ell_0\) is discarded for CTREs, and hence need not satisfy the i.i.d. assumption.
-For the purposes of statistical inference, we merely require that the inter-threshold-crossing times are i.i.d.
+Moreover, any data below a (minimum) threshold \(\ell_0\) is discarded for CTREs, and hence need not satisfy the iid assumption.
+For the purposes of statistical inference, we merely require that the IETs are iid.